rybalkinsd/atom/lecture04/presentation/PITCHME.md

 ---

+## HTTP Server Practice
+Implement **chat server** for given REST API and make pull request!
+@see **ru.atom.chat.client.ChatController**

+Mark: 3balls

+---

 ### Summary
+0. Know java collections/exception
-1. **HTTP** is popular client-server protocol for inter-program communication
+0. **HTTP** is popular client-server protocol for inter-program communication
-2. Spring is a
+0. We use Spring MVC to develop web application (such as chat)

 ---